 This British take on an American classic is both simple and sublime.
 The summery spud salad relies on the tart richness of crème fraîche and the pucker of lemon to turn out a novel take on something familiar.
-It’s typically served tepid across the pond, although we prefer it chilled through and through.–Renee Schettler Rossi
+It’s typically served tepid across the pond, although we gotta admit, we tend to prefer it chilled through and through.–Renee Schettler Rossi

 LC Gee, Gordon Ramsay Note

 Gee, Gordon Ramsay, is it really necessary to yell that much?
-(Maybe it is.
+(Sorry.
+It’s just that we’ve really been wanting to ask you that question.
+Maybe it is necessary.
 We don’t know.
 That’s why we’re asking….)

 Creme Fraiche Potato Salad Recipe

 - 1 H, 30 M

 - Serves 2 to 4